Jatt & Juliet: Box office

-Sequel
+Sequels

 In September 2012 it was announced that there would be a sequel to Jatt & Juliet, entitled simply Jatt & Juliet 2.
-The movie marks the first time a Punjabi film has had a sequel made.
-The film was released on 28 June 2013 and was featuring much of the same cast, including of Diljit Dosanjh as Fateh Singh and Neeru Bajwa as Pooja and crew of the first film.
+It marked the first time a Punjabi film had a sequel made.
+The film was released on 28 June 2013 and featured much of the same cast, including of Diljit Dosanjh as Fateh Singh and Neeru Bajwa as Pooja and the crew of the first film.
 The theatrical trailer released on 23 May 2013.
-It smashed all box office records of that time.
+It broke all box office records and became the highest grossing Punjabi film at the time.
 The film received rave reviews from the critics as well.

-Bollywood remake
+Another sequel, Jatt & Juliet 3, starring Dosanjh and Bajwa released in 2024.

-Himesh Reshammiya purchased the remake rights of the movie.
-It will star Manish Paul and Sunny Leone in lead roles.
+Remakes

-Bengali remake
+Himesh Reshammiya has purchased the Hindi remake rights of the movie.

 In Bengali, it was remade into Bangali Babu English Mem, starring Soham Chakraborty and Mimi Chakraborty, was directed by Ravi Kinnagi and produced by Shree Venkatesh Films.

 2013 PTC Punjabi Film Awards

 Jatt & Juliet won seven awards at the PTC Punjabi Film Awards in 2013.